ecoAPM/SimpleGPIO/README.md

 ## Techno Dance Parties

 There are some helper methods for toggling values.
-If power is currently on, it will turn it off; if power is off, it will turn it on:
+If power is currently on, toggling it will turn it off; if power is off, toggling will turn it on:
 ```C#
 redLED.Toggle();
 ```